 1. Spend time on your draft & nail the story structure

 A TED talk is essentially a performance.
 It’s about sharing an idea worth sharing through story telling.
-Stories are memorable and create connection.
-Think of it as taking the audience on a journey and practice telling your idea as a gripping story.
+Stories are memorable and they create connection between speaker and listener.
+Think of it as taking the audience on a journey.
+Practice telling your idea as a gripping story.
 The key to making it a gripping story is to make it personal.
 Tell us something about yourself.
 Let your personal story take centre stage so that the audience can relate to it.
 Audiences love speakers who own their vulnerability and who are authentic.

 The first thing I did to prepare for my TED talk was watch as many TED talks as I could.
-I focused on talks in my subject area and on the most popular talks in the history of TED to learn about effective story telling.
+I focused on talks in my subject area and the most popular talks in the history of TED.
+Talks that get several million viewers can teach us everything we need to know about effective story telling.

 What they all had in common was a clear roadmap that takes the audience on a journey.

-The other thing they had in common is that they were laser-focused on ONE IDEA.
-It can be a complex idea and you can explore it in complex ways, but introduce too many ideas and you will loose your audience.
+The other thing they shared was being laser-focused on ONE IDEA.
+It can be a complex idea and you can explore it in complex ways, but introduce too many ideas and you’ll loose your audience.

 2. Start with a strong hook